How to Rate Limit HTTP Requests

 But if you want something simple and lightweight – or just want to learn – it's not too difficult to roll your own middleware to handle rate limiting.
-In this post I'll run through the essentials of how to do that.
+In this post I'll run through the essentials of how to do that by using the

-x/time/rate package.
-This provides a token bucket rate-limiter algorithm (which is also used by Tollbooth behind the scenes).
+x/time/rate package, which provides a token bucket rate-limiter algorithm (note: this is also used by Tollbooth behind the scenes).